ga4gh/product-process/product-process.md

         1. Choose to cast a vote themselves
         2. Ask a nominee to vote on their behalf
             1. For example, a Driver Project Champion might ask a colleague on the same Driver Project with knowledge of the domain
-        3. Excuse themselves from the vote if they feel the topic is outwith their expertise
+        3. Excuse themselves from the vote if they feel the topic is outside their expertise or they have a conflict of interest
     3. A simple majority of cast votes determines the outcome.
 If the outcome is tied, development work goes ahead.
     4. The ballot closes two weeks after the Steering Committee presentation
     5. Votes must be cast by (or on behalf of) >50% of Steering Committee members for the outcome to be valid and development work to proceed.